Dear Member of Bryn Mawr’s Class of 2019,

 As the Director of the Emily Balch Seminar Program, I am delighted that you’ll be joining the Bryn Mawr community.
 As you probably know, every Bryn Mawr student takes a Balch Seminar (nicknamed “ESem”) in the fall semester of her freshman year.
 Below you’ll find general information about this fall’s seminars and directions for indicating your preferences.

 This year, we’re offering twenty-nine sections of the Emily Balch Seminars on twenty-four different topics.
 Click on “Course Listings” at the left to read the descriptions.
-You can indicate your seminar preferences online anytime between June 20 and July 25.
-To do so, click on the following link: Student Registration Page (link becomes active on June 20 and inactive on July 25 ).
+You can indicate your seminar preferences online anytime between June 12 and July 10.
+To do so, click on the following link: Student Registration Page (link becomes inactive on July 10).
 On that page, enter your name, email address, and seven-digit ID number (leaving blank the box marked “College Code”).
 Then, click on the section number and the title of three seminars that you would like to take.
 You can find your seven-digit ID number on the top of your BIONIC page.

 NOTE: Your choices can’t be ranked – that is, you cannot indicate a first, second, and third choice.
 We want you to choose three seminars, any of which you would be equally happy to take.
 This will help maximize the possibility of your being placed in a class that interests you.
 It usually isn’t hard to find three intriguing seminars.
 In fact, students in the past have told us it’s difficult to limit the choices to three!
 Enrollment in seminars is strictly limited to fourteen students, so choose carefully.
 Once we’ve gathered everyone’s choices, we’ll try to place you in one of the three seminars you’ve selected.
 You’ll find out your seminar assignment when you arrive in August.